-A) Gamma Isotopic Monitoring & Gross Beta
+A) Gamma Isotopic Monitoring

-For 2020, the monitoring wells were sampled according to the modified RGPP.
+Monitoring wells were sampled for gamma emitting radionuclides in 2020, according to the modified RGPP.
 All sample results were below the required lower limits of detection in accordance with the Offsite Dose Calculation Manual (ODCM) Part 1, Table 5.1-3 as provided below.